R-mode constraints from neutron star equation of state: Results and Discussions

 The above expression is very accurate (the error is less than $0.1\%$) especially in the range $R=12\pm 1$ Km.
 In addition, the ratio $\Omega_c/\Omega_K$, for neutron star with mass $M=1.4 \ M_{\odot}$, is given by the expression

 Eq.~(\ref{Wc-crust-tol-2}) could be used as a measure of the radius.
 In particular by inverting Eq.~(\ref{Wc-crust-tol-2}) yields

 The accurate and simultaneously measures of $\Omega_c$ and core temperature $T$ may impose constraints on the radius of a neutron star with mass $M=1.4 M_{\odot}$.
-Additionally, the combination of Eqs.~(\ref{Wc-crust-tol-2}) and (\ref{EOS-7}) and considering that $n_s=0.16 \ {\rm fm}^{-3}$ yields to a directly dependence of $\Omega_c$ on the nuclear equation of state (via the parameter $L$), that is
+Additionally, the combination of Eqs.~(\ref{Wc-crust-tol-2}) and (\ref{EOS-7})-(\ref{CnM,1}) and considering that $n_s=0.16 \ {\rm fm}^{-3}$ yields to a directly dependence of $\Omega_c$ on the nuclear equation of state (via the parameter $L$), that is

-The expression (\ref{Wc-crust-tol-6}) relates the microscopic quantity $\Omega_c$ with the microscopic parameter $L$ of the asymmetric nuclear matter in a universal way.
-The individual characteristic of the EOS is reflected on the error bars but mainly on the parameter $L$.
-The effects of the slope parameter $L$ on the instability window have been studied recently in Refs~\cite{Vidana-012,Wen-012,Moustakidis-015}.
+The expression (\ref{Wc-crust-tol-6}) relates the macroscopic quantity $\Omega_c$ with the microscopic parameter $L$ of the asymmetric nuclear matter in a universal way.
+The individual characteristic of the EOS is reflected on the uncertainty of the numerical factor in Eq.~(\ref{Wc-crust-tol-6}) as well as on the dependence of the parameter $L$.
+The effects of the slope parameter $L$ on the instability window have been recently studied \cite{Vidana-012,Wen-012,Moustakidis-015}.
 The results of the mentioned reference are similar to the predictions of the present work.

-We also have studied the effect of the elasticity of the crust, via the slippage factor ${\cal S}$, on the instability window.
-The value ${\cal S}=1$ corresponds to a complete rigid crust without elasticity while lower values of ${\cal S}$ introduce elastic properties to the crust.
-In Ref.~\cite{Levin-01} the authors showed that the slippage factor is ${\cal S}\approx 0.05-0.1$ in a typical case, while in Ref.~\cite{Glampedakis-06} the authors found the value ${\cal S}\approx 0.05$.
-Following the suggestion of authors in the Refs.~\cite{Glampedakis-06,Levin-01}, the coefficient $\tilde{d}$ given in Eq.~(\ref{tilde-d-1}) must be multiplied with the factor ${\cal S}^2$.
+We have also studied the effect of the elasticity of the crust, via the slippage factor ${\cal S}$, on the instability window.
+The value ${\cal S}=1$ corresponds to a complete rigid crust without elasticity while lower values of ${\cal S}$ introduce elastic properties to the crust. \cite{Levin-01} showed that the slippage factor is ${\cal S}\approx 0.05-0.1$ in a typical case, while \cite{Glampedakis-06} found the value ${\cal S}\approx 0.05$.
+Following the suggestion of the authors in Refs.~\cite{Glampedakis-06,Levin-01}, the coefficient $\tilde{d}$ given in Eq.~(\ref{tilde-d-1}) must be multiplied with the factor ${\cal S}^2$.
 The approximation (\ref{Wc-crust-tol-2}) is written